misoelegant/rpm/updater/README.md

 - Use Steam to revert to the unmodded game:
   - Right click the game in your Steam library -> Properties
-  - In the "Local Files" tab, select "Verify Integrity of Game Files".
+  - In the "Local Files" tab, select "Verify integrity of game files".

-- In the same "Local Files" tab, select "Browse Local Files" to open the Steam game directory.
+- In the same "Local Files" tab, select "Browse..." to open the Steam game directory.

 - Download `RPMUpdater.exe` and move it to the Steam game directory